 The result shows that emergence count and plant height of Black gram were significantly affected due to different treatments as presented in Table 1.
 Highest emergence (13.3/m2) was recorded under 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20gmkg-1 seed (T8) which was statically at par with 100% RDF + Bio nitrogen @ 20 gm kg-1 seed (T6) and 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen@ 20gm kg-1 seed (T9) and significantly higher than rest of the treatments.
 Minimum emergence count (6.6/m2) was recorded under control (T1).
 Application of 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1 seed (T8) emergence/m2 resulted in increased emergence count by 60.2% and 101.5% over 100% RDF (T2) and control (T1), respectively at 20 DAS.
 Treatments where bio-nitrogen is combined with RDF has shown maximum emergence count.
 Bio-nitrogen containing nitrogen-fixing bacteria like Rhizobium, significantly enhances the emergence number in legume plants.
 The results are in conformity with Keerthananet al. (2019) as they reported that application of recommended dose of fertilizer 25:50:25 NPK kg ha-1 + Vermicompost @ 5 tha-1 increases plant population (15.3/m2) significantly.

-The results obtained from the experiment showed that the higher plant height (42.1 cm, 62.6 cm and 66.9 cm, respectively at 30, 60 & 90 DAS) was obtained with the application of 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1(T8) seed at all the crop growth stages.
+The results obtained from the experiment showed that the higher plant height (42.1 cm, 62.6 cm and 66.9 cm, respectively at 30, 60 & 90 DAS respectively) was obtained with the application of 70% RDF + Vermicompost @ 5 tha-1 + Bio nitrogen @ 20 gmkg-1(T8) seed at all the crop growth stages.
 It was found to be statistically at par with 100% RDF + Bio-Nitrogen @ 20 gmkg-1 seed (T6) and 100% RDF+ Vermicompost @ 5ha-1+ Bio-Nitrogen @ 20 gmkg-1 seed (T9) and significantly higher over the remaining treatments.
 It may be possibly due to the balanced application of NPK, vermicompost and bio-fertilizers, which crucially enhances plant height by providing a balanced and adequate supply of essential nutrients, such as nitrogen, phosphorus, and potassium, tailored to meet the specific needs of leguminous crops.
 The result showed similarity with Yuganthra et al. (2023) that the highest plant height (36.73cm) noticed with 50% RDF + 25% FYM + 25% vermicompost.

 Table 1.
 Effect of Integrated Nutrient Management on emergence/m2 and plant height at different crop growth stages